bkatiemills/blog/_posts/2016-01-05-masterclass.markdown

 **Estimated reading time: as short as possible**

 The Running Instructions are perhaps the most important part of your readme - this is where you walk people through the whole process of installing your software and dependencies, getting your data, and reproducing your results.
-As in `cat-icecream`, I like to indicate what software people will need installed to follow the instructions in this section (often just `git` and `docker`, if all your analysis is encapsulated in your Docker image).
+As in `cat-icecream`, I like to indicate what software people will need installed to follow the instructions in this section (often just `git` and `docker`, if all your analysis is encapsulated in your Docker container).
 These dependencies are followed by explicit, step by step instructions that lead the user from downloading all the things they'll need, to setting up their environment, to actually running the analysis. `cat-icecream` is pretty simple, so a few bullet points is all it took; for more sophisticated analyses, you'll want to produce a [shell script][swc-shell] or even a [Makefile][makefiles] for helping manage this process.

 As advertised at the start of this section, the real strength of GitHub is in its ability to support collaboration on code.
 Much has been written about techniques for creating great collaborations on GitHub; I recommend the [Working Open Guide][wog] from my former colleagues at Mozilla as a gem of these distilled strategies.
 But, before worrying too much about how to manufacture collaboration, *focus on creating users first* - if people can actually run your software, they will start having their own ideas about it, and feel inspired to get involved and collaborate.
 After all, [most long term contributors to open source projects are users first][zm] - making sure people actually get to the 'user' stage is the point of the 'Running Instructions' section in your readme.